 Adding content to your Portfolio is accomplished by creating content items.
 Adding items to your portfolio is an effective way to store, share and reflect on your course related material.
 Your instructor may ask you to add a portfolio item as part of an assignment.

 A portfolio page is automatically created for each class you are enrolled in.
-To access the portfolio for a given class go to the course homesite and click the portfolio link located at the top of the page, or on the site map located on the left side of the page.
+To access the portfolio for a given class go to the course homesite and click the portfolio link located on the left side of the page.

 If your instructor has created a portfolio template for the course the content items will already have been created.
 Otherwise you can add your own items.